Conditional entropy minimization principle for learning domain invariant representation features: Main Results

-\section{Main results}
+\section{Main Results}

 Our proposed approach is based on two fundamental steps.
 The first step is to extract all the invariant features $Z$ from source domains.
-These extracted invariant features may include both the true invariant feature $Z_i$ and the spurious invariant feature $Z_s$.
-The next step is to remove the spurious feature in order to construct a classifier that purely relies on the true invariant features $Z_i$.
-For example, in the cow-camel setting, the first step is to learn all extracted invariant features which might contain the color of the background.
+These extracted invariant features may include both the true invariant features $Z_{\textup{inv}}$ and the spurious invariant features $Z_{\textup{sp}}$.
+The next step is to remove the spurious features in order to construct a classifier that purely relies on the true invariant features $Z_{\textup{inv}}$.
+For example, in the ``cow-camel setting'', the first step is to learn all extracted invariant features which might contain the color of the background.
 However, this spurious feature needs to be removed in the second step.
-Similar to the recent work in \cite{ahuja2021invariance}, \cite{li2021invariant}, we rely on the Invariant Risk Minimization framework to perform the first step, but noting that our approach is general, and can be employed by any invariant representation learning algorithms.
-Next, we show that minimizing the conditional entropy principle, particularly, minimizing $H(Z|Y)$ supports filtering the spurious invariant features.

-Specifically, we want to design a representation function $f^*$ to minimize the following objective function: where $L_{IRM}$ is the Invariant Risk Minimization loss function defined in (\ref{eq: IRM loss}), $H(Z|Y) \leq \gamma$ acts as a constraint to filter out the spurious invariant feature $Z_s$.
-Noting that $H(Z|Y)=H(Z)-I(Z;Y)$ shares a similar form with the Deterministic Information Bottleneck function in (\ref{eq: DIB loss}).
-Next, we show that by minimizing $H(Z|Y)$, or equivalently, by selecting a suitable $\gamma$, one is able to extract the (true) invariant feature $Z_i$.
+In this section, we show that the CEM principle, i.e., minimizing $H(Z|Y)$, supports filtering-out the spurious invariant features.